danielrosehill/CloudBackupApproaches/Reddit.md

 ### Update: 01/05/20

+Rating: ⭐⭐⭐ (/5)

+Notes: No self-service option at time of writing.
+Users need to request data archive from support.

 <p>You can backup your Reddit posts by making a data request.</p>

 <p>Search the help center for data and find the resource about requesting a copy of your data.